thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 # Spotify Playlist Downloader With Windows GUI

-Download an entire spotify playlist ( FROM SPOTIFY @ 160kbps ) to your local machine.
+Download an entire spotify playlist (160kbps mp3's) to your local machine with a simple interface

+When it starts downloading it checks if you already downloaded the song if so it skips it.
-Also upon download it writes the ID3 data to the file.
+When done downloading it also writes the ID3 data to the file.

 ###To install:
 Install nodejs if you haven't already. ([NodeJS Downloads](http://nodejs.org/download/))